nathansmith/javascript-quiz/README.md

      3  + 2 +  1 ; // Equals 6
     ```

 07. Why is `0.3` *not* the result of the following addition?
-How do you work around this bug?
+How do you work around this peculiarity?

     ```js
     0.1 + 0.2; // Equals 0.30000000000000004